bitovi/academy/src/react-native/16-security-and-auth/security-and-auth.md

 OAuth, or "Open Authorization", is a standard that allows an application to access resources hosted by another application through a secure authorization process.

-The OAuth flow typically involves the following steps:

-1. The user clicks a "Sign In" button in the application.
-2. The application redirects the user to the OAuth provider's login page.
-3. The user logs in to the OAuth provider.
-4. The OAuth provider redirects the user back to the application with an authorization code.
-5. The application exchanges the authorization code for an access token.
-6. The application uses the access token to access the secured resources.

 Let's break down some of the core concepts of OAuth:

 - **Access Token**: A token used by the application to access protected resources.
 It is obtained during the OAuth authorization flow and sent with each request to the resource server.
 Access tokens are typically short-lived and can be refreshed using a refresh token.